launchql/launchql/packages/pgsql-test/README.md

 ## 🏗️ Sqitch Seeding

+*Note: While compatible with Sqitch syntax, LaunchQL uses its own high-performance [TypeScript-based deploy engine.](#-launchql-seeding) that we encourage using for sqitch projects*

-You can seed your test database using a local Sqitch project (e.g., containing `sqitch.conf`) by passing a custom working directory:
+You can seed your test database using a Sqitch project but with significantly improved performance by leveraging LaunchQL's TypeScript deployment engine:

 ```ts
 import path from 'path';